 The first church was a simple frame building which, by 1711, had deteriorated beyond repair.
 Plans were made for a brick structure to cost, in the “currency” of the region and day, 70,000 pounds of tobacco.

 Opened in 1713, St. Paul’s is the oldest continuously used Episcopal church building in Maryland.

-A special feature is the semi-circular apse where musicians would have sat.
-The floor was not raised as it is today, nor was there an altar.
-People sat in “box pews” on chairs and faced the pulpit in the middle of the north wall.
+Musicians shared the semi-circular apse with a portable communion table.
+The floor was not raised as it is today.
+People sat in “box pews” on chairs (like theatre boxes) and faced a “three-decker” pulpit in the middle of the north wall.
 The main door was on the south wall.

 A colorful cleric of the Colonial period was the Revd.
 James Sterling (1740-63).
 A poet, playwright, and entrepreneur, he also managed to be appointed customs collector of Chestertown!

 In 1766, the Vestry House, where church meetings were held, was built.
 Once common in Maryland, ours is one of only two surviving (the other in Perryman).